Jon Klein (media executive)

 Jonathan Klein is an American media and technology executive and entrepreneur.
-He is the former president of CNN/US and the co-founder and co-chairman of Tapp Media.
-He is a media analyst and thought leader with frequent appearances in the op-ed pages of the New York Times and Washington Post, as well as network appearances on Bloomberg, CNN, CNBS, Fox News, MSNBC, and NPR.
+He is the co-founder and CEO of HANG, a fan engagement platform that connects GenZ audiences with brands who have included Wells Fargo, McDonald's, Toyota, State Farm, and MolsonCoors.
+Klein previously served as president of Vilynx, an AI platform that was acquired by Apple in 2020.
+He is the former president of CNN/US and former executive vice president of CBS News, where he oversaw 60 Minutes and 48 Hours.
+He is a media thought leader with frequent appearances in the op-ed pages of The New York Times and The Washington Post, as well as network appearances on Bloomberg, CNN, CNBC, Fox News, MSNBC, and NPR.

-As a producer and show runner, Jon has won eight Emmy Awards, four Peabody Awards, and two DuPont Columbia Awards.
+As a producer and executive, Jon has won numerous Emmy Awards, Peabody Awards, and DuPont Columbia Awards.